 So you can’t fool me.
 I grew up with this guy.
 At least half of you are in the IT department and a 100% of you are engineers at heart.

 By now you’ve probably planned out your Pearl Harbor day.
-There’s the Pearl Harbor museum, the USS Arizona Memorial, the USS Bowfin submarine tour, the Pacific Aviation museum (an ABSOLUTE MUST if the title was clickbait to you) and the spectacular USS Missouri tour.
+There’s the Pearl Harbor museum, the USS Arizona Memorial, the USS Bowfin submarine tour, the Pearl Harbor Aviation museum (an ABSOLUTE MUST if the title was clickbait to you) and the spectacular USS Missouri tour.

 If you haven’t done your research on Pearl Harbor yet, check out my post on how you can get in for free to view the grounds, enter their museum and visit the USS Arizona Memorial.